Brovary (also spelled “Brovari”) is a city situated in Kyiv region of Ukraine, about 12 km from Kyiv. The city name “Brovary” means “brewers”.

-At the beginning of Ukrainian people’s war of liberation, in 1648-1654, prince Vishnevetsky fortified the settlement concentrating a large armed troop there.
-But being attacked by peasants’ revolt the troop had to leave the town.
+At the beginning of Ukrainian people’s war of liberation, in 1648-1654, prince Vishnevetsky fortified the settlement and concentrated a large armed group there.
+But being attacked by peasants’ revolt it had to leave the town.
 Documents of 1787 say that 487 Cossacks and peasants were living in Brovary.

 More Historical Facts…

-Soviet power was established here in 1918.
-In 1933, the construction of an airport started and, since 1935, it began operating as the central airport of Kyiv.
+Soviet power was established in 1918.
+In 1933, construction of an airport started and, since 1935, the airport began operating as the central airport of Kyiv.

-Brovary was liberated on September 25, 1943 but was almost completely destroyed - only 138 houses were left out of 2174.
+Brovary was liberated on September 25, 1943, it was almost completely destroyed - only 138 houses out of 2174 were not destroyed.
 The status of a city was granted in 1956.

-The city became known on April 20, 2000, when the house on Nezavisimosti Street was destroyed by a rocket “Tochka-U” of “ground-ground” type which was launched from Goncharovsky ground in Chernihiv region.
+Brovary became more known on April 20, 2000, when the house on Nezavisimosti Street was destroyed by a rocket “Tochka-U” of “ground-ground” type which was launched from Goncharovsky army training ground in Chernihiv region.
 As a result, 3 people died, 5 were injured.

 In the 40s of the 19th century, Brovary was several times visited by Taras Shevchenko, this fact is reflected in his works.
 On May 19, 1861, the procession which followed poet’s coffin stayed here, it was met by students and intelligentsia of Kyiv.